Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 Is It Safe to Use Estrogen-Only HRT If You’re Still Having Periods?

 Estrogen-only HRT is generally not recommended for women who still have periods and an intact uterus, as it increases the risk of uterine lining thickening.
-Combined estrogen and progesterone therapy is usually advised to protect the uterus.
+Combined estrogen and progesterone or progestogen therapy is usually advised to protect the uterus.

 Why Is Progesterone Important When Taking HRT and Still Menstruating?